Gase said he likes this roster and that Dolphins don’t need a bunch of new players

 “Second year player.
 We need him to come along as quickly as possible.
 When he does get a crease and hits one, it can be an explosive play.
 He is one of those guys, and the whole reason we drafted him, is he came from a program where a lot of us in our building know who he was coached by [Alabama’s Nick Saban] and know the kind of work ethic he had and we liked it.
 We felt it would fit our culture.
 We just have to keep pushing him to get better.”

-• On the run defense, which allowed 196 yards and 5.2 per carry: “Two weeks ago, it wasn’t like that.
-It was tough situation because you are going to make sure you don’t get carved up in the passing game.
+▪ On the run defense, which allowed 196 yards and 5.2 per carry: “Two weeks ago, it wasn’t like that.
+It was a tough situation because you are going to make sure you don’t get carved up in the passing game.
 Sometimes you get a little loose in the run game and one guy misses his assignment or tackle and all of a sudden, you get an explosive play.
 There are a couple of things we have to clean up in that area from this last game.”

-• On mistakes such as interceptions: “There are going to be interceptions.
+▪ On mistakes such as interceptions: “There are going to be interceptions.
 When you throw the ball 40 times, it’s going to happen.
 Sometimes we are being aggressive and try to let our guy make a play and it doesn’t work out.
-Fumbles are always avoidable....
+Fumbles are always avoidable. …

 “We made a huge emphasis on it last week.
 I felt you can tell guys trying to do a good job when they get in traffic getting two hands on it.
 Presnap penalties were non existent this last game.
 That was a huge point of emphasis for us last week.
 We felt like some of the penalties we had this last game we could easily avoid.
 It goes back to fundamentals.
 We can’t have the postsnap penalty or hands to the face or holding.
 If we’re in the right position with our fundamentals, we’ll be all right.”